 I study how international NGOs work in authoritarian countries, and I received the 2016–2018 Emerging Scholar Dissertation Award from the International Society for Third Sector Research (ISTR).
 I do research in public administration and policy, nonprofit management, international relations, and comparative politics.

 I teach courses on program evaluation and causal inference, statistics and data science, data visualization, economics, and science communication.
-I’m also a certified RStudio instructor and absolutely love teaching how to use R and the tidyverse.
+I’m also a certified RStudio instructor and RStudio Academy mentor and absolutely love teaching how to use R and the tidyverse.